-(b) Section 1(8) of the Act defines an "international obligation" as an obligation of the United Kingdom created or arising by or under any international agreement.
+(b) Section 1(8) of the Sanctions and Anti-Money Laundering Act 2018 defines an "international obligation" as an obligation of the United Kingdom created or arising by or under any international agreement.

-- (e) the Financial Conduct Authority, the Prudential Regulation Authority, the Bank of England, the Jersey Financial Services Commission, the Guernsey Financial Services Commission or the Isle of Man Financial Services Authority; - (f) any other regulatory body (whether or not in the United Kingdom); - (g) any organ of the United Nations; - (h) the Council of the European Union, the European Commission or the European External Action Service; - (i) the Government of any country; - (j) any other person where the Secretary of State, the Treasury or the Commissioners (as the case may be) considers that it is appropriate to disclose the information. - (4) Information referred to in paragraph (1) may be disclosed to any person with the consent of a person who, in their own right, is entitled to the information. - (5) In paragraph (4) "in their own right" means not merely in the capacity as a servant or agent of another person. - (6) In paragraph (1)(b)- - (a) the reference to information includes information obtained at a time when any provision of these Regulations is not in force, and - (b) the reference to a licence under Part 6 includes- - (i) a licence or authorisation which is treated as if it were a licence which had been issued under that Part, and - (ii) a licence which is deemed to have been issued under that Part.
+(4) Information referred to in paragraph (1) may be disclosed to any person with the consent of a person who, in their own right, is entitled to the information.

+(5) In paragraph (4), "in their own right" means not merely in the capacity as a servant or a gent of another person.

+- (6) In paragraph (1)(b)- - (a) the reference to information includes information obtained at a time when any provision of these Regulations is not in force, and - (b) the reference to a licence under Part 6 includes- - (i) a licence or authorisation which is treated as if it were a licence which had been issued under that Part, and - (ii) a licence which is deemed to have been issued under that Part.